-Put your own expectations and wants aside and walk a hundred miles in your players’ shoes.
+Put your own mapping desires aside and walk a hundred miles in your players’ shoes.

-I thought it would be very exciting to have the players map their own way, possibly become lost and then desperately rifle through their self-made maps to find the solution.
+I thought it would be exciting to have players map their own way, possibly become lost, and then desperately rifle through their self-made maps to find the solution.
 Some good old puzzle solving.

 The reality was, one player struggled to make a map based on my verbal directions while the rest of the party sat there and grew bored.
 That was not fair to the other players and it wasn’t fair to the player who had the responsibility of mapping.

 Next session I’m going to draw the map for the party.
 Sure, I feel there’s some potential excitement lost in my accurate rendering of the exploration map, but it sure beats tired yawns!